If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 What began at just one house in Fairview Park spread to a whole neighborhood… and then to the whole city!
 You can find “Sidewalk Garland Lights” throughout much of Fairview Park, along with lots of home displays.

-The greatest concentration of decorated homes and sidewalk lights are along Seabury Ave., but there are lots of houses that participate now all through Fairview Park.
+The greatest concentration of decorated homes and sidewalk lights is along Seabury Ave., but there are lots of houses that participate now all through Fairview Park.
 They even have a dedicated mobile app guide now.
 Learn more here.

 The garlands, light tunnels, and other displays are lit from Black Friday through New Year’s from 6-11 p.m.